riptidewave93/Openwrt-MR18/README.md

 Notice
 ------
-This is AGES from being ready for an actual "release" so lets get to work! :)
+This is CLOSE to being ready for an actual unofficial "release" so keep kicking butt! :)